 Last year, I did end up at The Container Store and found some fantastic items that made a big difference in my space.
 But I was super specific about precisely what I needed and didn’t waste money on unnecessary gadgets.

 A Peek at My Closet

 View this post on Instagram

 🥂Getting there!
 It’s taken longer than expected but my closet is coming along nicely.
 Purged a lot, only kept my favorites and essentials.
 And picked up a few organizing items from @thecontainerstore (not sponsored) Don’t forget our Wardrobe Challenge starts on Friday.
 Just follow along, it’s free and lots of fun💕 📸Swipe for the before🤦🏼♀️

-You can see the full “transformation” from overwhelmed closet after the holidays, to the tidy space it is now on my Instagram Stories here.
-You’ll see that I don’t have a fancy, custom space, but it’s clean, organized, and functional.
+You can see the full “transformation” from the overwhelmed closet after the holidays to the tidy space it is now on my Instagram Stories here.
+You’ll know that I don’t have a fancy, custom space, but it’s clean, organized, and functional.

 And stay tuned for a formal closet “tour” post next week!

 Are you following along in our private Facebook Group?
 If so, post some pictures of your space once you get it organized and share the inspiration!

 Our Style Content is Inspired by Our Readers